 Reality is, hating my sexuality means that you hate a significant part of me…something I can’t separate myself from (and frankly, shouldn’t have to).
 Putting me a position where I have to shrink and/or hide such a significant part of my very humanity is not an act of someone who claims to “love” me.
 Someone who loves me would affirm my sexual identity as being as equally valid as their’s.

 So, no…you can’t “hate” Gayness while still “loving” a Gay person.
 It’s literally impossible.
 And fuck you closet bigots who wanna eat your cake and have it too.
 You don’t get to invalidate a significant part of my humanity while also avoiding your proper title of bigot.
 Y’all just like to be on that “Love the sinner, hate the sin” crap because it gives you an easy out to be a bigot without having to acknowledge yourselves as such.
-So then, you get to avoid feeling like the horrible, oppressive people that you actually are.
+So then, you get to avoid acknowledging your own complicity in our oppression.

 This is similar to passive “non-racists” who wanna be free to perpetuate anti-Blackness, while vehemently rejecting being called out as the racists that they are.
 People do this because they’ve (intentionally) reduced bigotry and oppression to overt and extreme instances of violence, such as physically attacking and/or injuring someone, or worse, ending their lives.
 And they don’t wanna have to cop to the fact that these things don’t happen in a bubble—that their casual downplaying and invalidating of marginalized identities (such as “disagreeing”) actually breed the mindset that leads someone to commit a more overtly violent act.